Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 But here’s the problem.
 I’m all for raising human consciousness.
 But it requires self-awareness.
 It begins with recognizing and accepting the monster within ourselves.
 The monster is there in all of us, without exception.

 Many people get radicalized in God’s name, religion, and ideologies, where the victims are oblivious to reality.
-They are manipulated and brainwashed to an extent where they fail to see anything wrong with their spiritual and religious leaders and their beliefs and ideologies.
+They are manipulated and brainwashed to an extent where they fail to see anything wrong with their spiritual leaders and beliefs and ideologies.

 Self-Sabotaging Behaviors and Learned Helplessness